Predpol/slate/source/includes/_shifts.md

 `DELETE <customer_name>.predpol.com/api/shifts/<id>.json`

 The destroy API is used to delete an existing shift on the basis of shift id.
-The shell shows a sample DELETE request for Destroy API.
+The shell shows a sample DELETE request for destroy API.